apache/beam-site/src/documentation/sdks/python-custom-io.md

 You supply the logic for your custom source by creating the following classes:

-* A subclass of `iobase.BoundedSource`, which you can find in the [iobase.py](https://github.com/apache/beam/blob/master/sdks/python/apache_beam/io/iobase.py) module. `iobase.BoundedSource` is a source that reads a finite amount of input records.
+* A subclass of `BoundedSource`, which you can find in the [iobase.py](https://github.com/apache/beam/blob/master/sdks/python/apache_beam/io/iobase.py) module. `BoundedSource` is a source that reads a finite amount of input records.
 The class describes the data you want to read, including the data's location and parameters (such as how much data to read).
-* A subclass of `iobase.RangeTracker`, which you can find in the [iobase.py](https://github.com/apache/beam/blob/master/sdks/python/apache_beam/io/iobase.py) module. `iobase.RangeTracker` is a thread-safe object used to manage a range for a given position type.
+* A subclass of `RangeTracker`, which you can find in the [iobase.py](https://github.com/apache/beam/blob/master/sdks/python/apache_beam/io/iobase.py) module. `RangeTracker` is a thread-safe object used to manage a range for a given position type.

 ### Implementing the BoundedSource Subclass